openagri-eu/farmcalendar/API.md

 ## Example Response (GET)

-Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1farmanimals]
+Request/response similar to this general entity [List endpoint](API.md/#endpoint-apiv1farmanimals)

 ## Example Request (POST/PUT/PATCH)

-Request/response similar to this general entity (List endpoint)[API.md/#endpoint-apiv1farmanimals]
+Request/response similar to this general entity [List endpoint](API.md/#endpoint-apiv1farmanimals)

 # Endpoint: /api/v1/FarmCalendarActivities/
 This endpoint returns all farm calendar activities, this includes operations, observations and etc. However, throught this endpoint only the basic information regarding the calendar representation is shown, so any specific fields for the activities in question won't be available through here.